hazzik/DelegateDecompiler/src/DelegateDecompiler.EntityFrameworkCore.Tests/GeneratedDocumentation/DetailedListOfSupportedCommands.md

 Detail of supported commands
 ============
-## Documentation produced for DelegateDecompiler, version 0.26.1 on Thursday, 08 August 2019 19:00
+## Documentation produced for DelegateDecompiler, version 0.26.1 on Tuesday, 01 October 2019 01:20

 This file documents what linq commands **DelegateDecompiler** supports when working with [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) (EF).